innocms/innocms/README.md

 If you accidentally make a wrong modification, don't worry!
 Just delete those modified files, and the system will automatically restore to its original state.

 ### 6. Backend Development:
-A plugin development mechanism based on `hook` will be launched soon, allowing you to enjoy a free and flexible customized development experience without touching the core code of the system.
+Our system offers a plugin development mechanism based on `hooks`, which allows you to customize your development experience flexibly without the need to touch the core code of the system.
+You can refer to the `PartnerLink` plugin located in the `/plugins` directory to understand how to develop plugins, so that you can enjoy the convenience and fun of free customization.

+We advise that all secondary development features be implemented using a plugin model.
+This approach not only facilitates future official system upgrades but also helps to better organize your code, preventing the chaotic accumulation known colloquially as "code mountains."

 ### Please look forward to the innovation and convenience we bring!
 - If you find `InnoCMS` helpful to you, please do not hesitate to give us a star.